 A lot of my content talks about the why and how of knowledge sharing and reuse.
 Yes, this is something to consciously integrate in your organisation's way-of-working.
 And yes, a systematic approach enables this.
 But much (if not most) of the value comes from tricks and small improvements that are easy to replicate and adopt.
-Their impact might seem small, but it all adds up over time.
+Their impact might seem small at first, but really adds up over time.

-So, here I'd like to share three 'tricks' I've learned to improve your work and life.
+So, I'd like to share three 'tricks' I've learned to improve your work and life.

 A while ago I was working on a project with another consultant.
 He looked quite frustrated so I checked in to see how he was doing.
 He sighed and said: "I don't understand it.
 I have this data export that I want to analyze, but the vlookup won't work.
 I've been trying to figure out what the problem is all day."
 “Fortunately” I had experienced the same problem some years ago, and learned it takes 10 seconds to fix.